 THE WORD THIS WEEK infographics are created using using GOOGLE’S AI Gemini 2.5 Pro.
 You are free to use the above infographic in any non-profit ministry.

-Hail Mary Queen of May // Little Liturgies from The Mark 10 Mission
+Invite The Holy Spirit // Little Liturgies from The Mark 10 Mission

-Liturgical Symbols
+Liturgical Context

 ↩️ ↪️ Priests for Life